Liupold/pidswallow/README.md

 3) Restart wm.

 ## Additional Configuration
-The following environment variables can be exported to change the behavior of pidswallow.
+Environment variables can be exported to change the behavior of pidswallow.

+The following ones accept lists of space separated process names.
+* `PIDSWALLOW_SWALLOWABLE`: can be swallowed by pidswallow (e.g. your terminal).
+Default: "alacritty urxvt konsole xfce4-terminal"
+* `PIDSWALLOW_BLACKLIST`: parent cannot be swallowed.
+Default: copy from `$PIDSWALLOW_SWALLOWABLE`
+* `PIDSWALLOW_GLUE_BLACKLIST`: not touched by `--glue`.
+Default: empty

-They are evaluated through shell (sub shell), so most expressions should work.
-The special variables `{%pwid}` and `{%cwid}` hold the parent and child window IDs, respectively.
+The ones following are executed in a subshell (`/bin/sh`) and support the special strings `{%pwid}` and `{%cwid}`, holding the parent and child window IDs, respectively.
 * `PIDSWALLOW_SWALLOW_COMMAND`: used to swallow (hide) windows.
 Default: `xdotool windowunmap --sync {%pwid}`
 * `PIDSWALLOW_VOMIT_COMMAND`: used to vomit (unhide) windows.
 Default: `xdotool windowmap --sync {%pwid}`
 * `PIDSWALLOW_PREGLUE_HOOK`: executed before gluing (resizing) new child window.
 Only applies when `--glue` is used.
 Default: empty